hakonhagland/perl-projects/README.md

 # Perl project ideas

-- Looking for a way to contribute to open source and Perl?
+- Looking for ways to contribute to or collaborate on open source projects with Perl?
 Check out the project ideas below.

-- Want to collaborate on a project?
+- Do you have a new project idea?
 Submit an issue here describing your idea and I will consider adding it to the list of project below; or better: do the work yourself and submit a pull request here which provides a link to your GitHub project page.
 I will then consider merging it into the list of